10 Disturbing Water Scarcity Facts

 5. An average American shower is equivalent to a day's water use for many slum residents

 Imagine wasting your entire water ration on a single shower.
-That's basically what Americans do every time they hop under the showerhead, although most of them don't know it.
-While there is equipment available to reduce water use in the shower including low flow showerheads and showerheads with a kill switch you can use to cut off water while soaping up and turn it back on to rinse, Americans still waste tremendous amounts of water in the bathroom.
+That's basically what Americans do every time they hop under the showerhead, although most of us don't know it.
+While there is equipment available to reduce water use in the shower including low flow showerheads and showerheads with a kill switch to cut off water while soaping up or shaving (just turn it back on to rinse), we still waste tremendous amounts of water in the bathroom.

 6. Of the 60 million new urban residents annually, most migrate to slums